nlbrown2/RPi-Lights-Server/README.md

 ## Installation

 ### Pre-requisites
 Set up a MQTT Broker.
 Please use your own broker and not mine (I can't handle more connections on a free plan).
 You can get one for free with [cloudMQTT](https://www.cloudmqtt.com/), so there is no reason to use mine.
 After setting up your MQTT broker, have all MQTT clients connect to that broker and not mine.
 This is done by modifying any connect funcitons on an MQTT client (there will be one in backend.py and one in the frontend code, likely mqtt.js).
+:w

 ### Dependencies
 This repo requires [python 3](https://www.python.org/downloads/), pip3 (comes with python 3) and [yarn](https://yarnpkg.com/lang/en/docs/install/).
 I would use Python 3.6 or newer, as this repo was build with Python 3.6 and there is no reason (especially with virtual environments) to use older versions of python 3.
 You can try it, but it may not work.